FrederikTobner/JANUS/Documentation/Setup.md

 **BMUnit** (included in repository)

 BMUnit is our bare-metal unit testing framework.
-It's included as a submodule/subdirectory in the project, so no external installation is needed.
+It's included in `tools/bmunit/` as part of the project, so no external installation is needed.

 To build with tests enabled:
 ```bash